MicrosoftDocs/bot-docs/articles/dotnet/formflow-advanced.md

 [pattern language](~/dotnet/formflow-pattern-language.md), and the form will randomly choose from the available options each time it needs to display a prompt or message.

-This code example redefines the [TemplateUsage.NotUnderstood](https://docs.botframework.com/en-us/csharp/builder/sdkreference/dd/df7/namespace_microsoft_1_1_bot_1_1_builder_1_1_form_flow.html#a28ef6a551a3611e4a6abe06659797313aca296fd71c8deadb1bccdad8e097bc50) template to specify two different variations of message.
+This code example redefines the [TemplateUsage.NotUnderstood][notUnderstood] template to specify two different variations of message.
 When the bot needs to communicate that it does not understand a user's input, it will determine message contents by randomly selecting one of the two text strings.